 - MSc (Epidemiology), Harvard School of Public Health, 1989

-Metlay JP, Waterer GW, Long AC, Anzueto A, Brozek J, Crothers K, Cooley LA, Dean NC, Fine MJ, Flanders SA, Griffin MR, Metersky ML, Musher DM, Restrepo MI, Whitney CG; on behalf of the American Thoracic Society and Infectious Disease Society of America.
-Diagnosis and treatment of adults with community-acquired pneumonia.
-An Official Clinical Practice Guideline of the American Thoracic Society and Infectious Diseases Society of America.
-American Journal of Respiratory and Critical Care Medicine.
-2019;200(7): e45-e57.
+Metlay JP, Waterer GW, Long AC, Anzueto A, Brozek J, Crothers K, Cooley LA, Dean NC, Fine MJ, Flanders SA, Griffin MR, Metersky ML, Musher DM, Restrepo MI, Whitney CG.
+Diagnosis and treatment of adults with community-acquired pneumonia: An official clinical practice guideline of the American Thoracic Scoiety and Infectious Diseases Society of America.
+Am J Respir Crit Care Med.
+2019 Oct 1;200(7):e45-e67.

 Under the auspices of the American Thoracic Society and the Infectious Diseases Society of America, a multidisciplinary panel conducted pragmatic systematic reviews of the relevant research and applied Grading of Recommendations, Assessment, Development, and Evaluation methodology to develop evidence-based clinical practice guidelines on the management of adult patients with community-acquired pneumonia.
 The panel developed recommendations for 16 PICO questions spanning diagnostic testing, determination of site of care, selection of initial empiric antibiotic therapy, and additional subsequent management decisions.